Male Incontinence

 Accurate Diagnosis

-We perform a comprehensive evaluation and use advanced imaging techniques and diagnostic equipment to accurately diagnose the cause of your prostate problem.
+We perform a comprehensive evaluation and use advanced techniques and diagnostic equipment to accurately diagnose the cause of your prostate problem.
+We follow American Urological Association guidelines and utilize an evidence-based approach to provide you with the best care.

-Duke is a high-volume, regional referral center for people who need reconstructive urologic surgery.
-Duke has been at the forefront in training doctors in this subspecialty of urology for more than 30 years.
-All of our urologists who treat male incontinence and prostate problems are board certified and have undergone years of advanced training to complete their fellowships in reconstructive urology.
+Duke Health is a high-volume, regional referral center for people who need advanced and complex BPH surgery.
+Our urologists who treat BPH and prostate problems are board-certified and have undergone additional advanced training through fellowships in laser surgery and robotics.

 High Cure Rates and Low Complication Rates

-Our use of modern surgical techniques, sophisticated tools and equipment, and our skill and training are the reasons why our surgeries are so successful.
+Our use of modern surgical techniques, adherence to treatment guidelines, sophisticated tools and equipment, and our skill and experience are the reasons why our surgeries have such high rates of success.

 Assistance for Men Who Have Failed Previous Treatments

-Many of our urethral stricture patients are referred to us or seek our care after multiple failed attempts at treatment.
-Often this results from being diagnosed without proper imaging tests, or because they were unaware they could benefit from a single surgery that has a cure rate over over 98 percent.
+Many patients are referred to us or seek our care after multiple failed attempts at treatment.
+Often this results from being diagnosed without proper imaging tests, or because people were unaware they could benefit from a single surgery that has a cure rate over 98%.